Descriptive Statistics of the Genome: Phylogenetic Classification of Viruses: Algorithm

 \subsection{Data}

 The two data sets used are the Reference Sequence data (RefSeq) published by the National Center for Biotechnology Information (NCBI) and the PASC data.
-The RefSeq data consists of over 2000 viruses, but removing viruses with multiple segments or without a baltimore class label leaves 1881 viruses.
-An additional 164 viruses are removed when testing family classifications due to having no label or labels with fewer than three samples.
-Similarly, 688 viruses are removed when testing genus classifications.
+The RefSeq data consists of over 2000 viruses, but after removing viruses with multiple segments or without Baltimore classes, only 1881 viruses remain.

-The PASC data consists of 51 families with 8862 viruses in total.
-This data is used to predict species since that is the primary objective of the web tool.
-Of the 8862 viruses, 1545 are removed due to sparse labeling.
-Of the 51 families, 8 of them are removed entirely due to sparse labeling.
+The PASC data consist of 51 families with 8862 viruses in total.
+These data are used to predict species since that is the primary objective of the web tool.